Welcome to Year 1

 Year 1 Topic Overviews for Each Half Term

-Additionally there is a link below to access the topics being studied by half term.
+Additionally there is a document below to access information about the topics being studied by half term.

 We are rewarded through Team Points for the right attitude to learning, effort and behaviour.
 Our behaviour is monitored through the SCARF principles – Safe, Caring, Achieving, Respectful and Friendly.

-Each day someone will be awarded The Star of the day!
+Each day someone will be awarded the Daily Scarf Award.
 This is someone who has stood out in some way, either by the work they have completed, the effort they have put into their work, how they have behaved or how they have treated other people.
-They get to wear our special star badge and are treated like a VIP the following day!
+They get to wear our special scarf award badge, receive a certificate and are treated like a VIP the following day!

 Please refer to our 'How can I help my child read at home' guide for parents in the Class Newsletter section at the top of this page.

-In the Autumn Term the children will have PE on a Tuesday with Mrs Kipling and Monday with the FRESH Team (in which they will learn about food and the benefits of eating healthily and exercising).
-Please bring suitable indoor and outdoor suitable clothes in school colours) in one PE bag, which can be mixed and matched depending on the weather.
+In the Spring Term the children will have P.E. on a Tuesday with Mrs Kipling and Monday with the FRESH Team (in which they will learn about food and the benefits of eating healthily and exercising).
+Please bring suitable indoor and outdoor clothes in school colours) in one PE bag, which can be mixed and matched depending on the weather.
 Please make sure all clothing is FULLY LABELLED with your child’s name.